MRI Scan : All you need to know

-    Anaesthesia and sedatives
+Anesthesia and sedatives

-An MRI scan is a painless procedure, so anaesthesia (painkilling medication) isn’t usually required.
+An MRI scan is a painless procedure, so anesthesia (painkilling medication) isn’t usually required.
 If you’re claustrophobic, you can ask for a mild sedative to help you relax – you should ask your GP or consultant well in advance of having the scan.

-If you decide to have a sedative during the scan, you’ll need to arrange for a friend or family member to drive you home afterwards, as you won’t be able to drive for 24 hours.
+If you decide to have a sedative during the scan, you’ll need to arrange for a friend or family member to drive you home afterward, as you won’t be able to drive for 24 hours.

-General anaesthetic is often used when young children and babies have an MRI scan.
+A general anesthetic is often used when young children and babies have an MRI scan.
 This is because it’s very important to stay still during the scan, which young children and babies are often unable to do when they’re awake.

 During the scan

 An MRI scanner is a short cylinder that’s open at both ends.
-You’ll lie on a motorised bed that’s moved inside the scanner.
+You’ll lie on a motorized bed that’s moved inside the scanner.
 You’ll enter the scanner either head first or feet first, depending on the part of your body being scanned.